blowuppp/herne/README.md

 ### Removing Renovate

 In order to keep our project up-to-date with dependencies we use a tool called [Renovate](https://github.com/marketplace/renovate).
 If you’re not interested in this tooling, delete the `renovate.json` file and commit that onto your main branch.

+## Project Structure

+### Private Folder
+The `private` directory is reserved for sensitive or non-public project files that should not be exposed.

+### Robots.txt
+A `robots.txt` file has been added to control web crawler access to the site.
+Currently, it disallows all crawlers from accessing the entire site.
+Modify this file as needed to adjust crawler permissions.